dipc-cc/sp2graph/README.md

 ![phenanthrene resonant structures](/doc/images/phenanthrene.png)
 **phenanthrene:** *Kekulé resonant structures (left) with the corresponding Clar sextets (right)*.

 Interestingly, by performing structural relaxations with simple reactive empirical bond order (REBO) potentials optimized for hydrocarbons [(Brenner et al, 2002)][Brenner2002] one would predict wrongly the total energy of anthracene and phenanthrene to be approximately equal, because the local bonding configurations of the carbon atoms are nearly identical.
-Therefore, this simple example illustrates the strength of the Clar's &pi;-sextet rule.
+Therefore, this example, although simple, illustrates the strength of the Clar's &pi;-sextet rule.

-Although conceptually simple, apply the Clar's sextet to more larger *sp<sup>2</sup>* structures can be very rather complex.
+Although conceptually simple, apply the Clar's sextet to larger *sp<sup>2</sup>* structures can be very rather complex.
 Furthermore, when drawing Clar structures to maximize the number of sextets, one may encounter configurations with carbon atoms with radical character.
 As a rule of thumb, three additional sextets need to be added to the Clar structure to compensate for the energy cost associated with creating two radicals [(Das and Wu, 2015)][Das2015].
 For extended structures these rules leave many possibilities and thus call for a systematic and automated approach.

 ## Methodology ##